cloud-ca/terraform-provider-cloudca/doc/ssh_key.md

 - [name](#name) - (Required) The name of the SSH key to add
 - [public_key](#public_key) - (Required) The public key data

+## Attribute Reference

+Only the arguments listed above are returned.

 ## Import

 SSH keys can be imported using the SSH key id, e.g.